 It's one thing to be able to do non-invasive continuous glucose monitoring, it's another thing to be able to do it so well it can help advise on insulin dosage for those with diabetes.

 While the first bit could be possible, it would have to be able to advise on dosage to be used as a reliable medical device for people with diabetes.
-Valencell CEO Steven LeBoeuf told Wareable that it's pretty much impossible.
+Valencell CEO Steven LeBoeuf told Wareable that that's pretty much impossible.

 "There will literally be stem cell regenerated pancreas cells in the body before there is ever anything that can be a truly noninvasive glucose monitor for dosing insulin," he said.